 Directors who do not take a salary (e.g., those who take dividends as shareholders instead) are less likely to be considered employees compared to directors who are on the payroll.
 However, without a service contract, the mere fact of being paid a salary does not mean directors will be classed as employees for employment law purposes.

-Some directors take a salary in addition to drawing dividends, as a method of minimising their tax burden.
-Directors who are paid no more than £8,788 in salary per year (the secondary threshold for the 2020-21 tax year) are not required to pay Income Tax or National Insurance contributions on their salary income.
-So, for the purpose of tax efficiency, many sole directors will pay themselves a salary within the secondary threshold and top up their income with dividend payments.
+Some directors take a salary in addition to drawing dividends as a method of minimising their tax burden.
+If they take a salary up to £8,840 per year (2021-22 Secondary Threshold for Class 1 National Insurance) they are not required to pay Income Tax or National Insurance Contributions (NIC) on that income, nor does the company have to make Employers’ NIC.
+So, for the purpose of tax efficiency, many sole directors will pay themselves a salary within the Secondary Threshold and top up their income with dividend payments.

-However, companies need to register as employers if they pay more than the lower earnings threshold (currently £6,240 per year) to any member of staff, including a director.
-So, if a director is paid more than this lower earnings threshold, they will be considered as an employee for tax purposes by HMRC, even if they are not considered an employee for employment law purposes.
+However, companies need to register as employers if they pay more than the Lower Earnings Threshold (currently £6,240 per year) to any member of staff, including a director.
+So, if a director is paid above than the Lower Earnings Threshold, they will be treated by HMRC as an employee for tax purposes, even if they are not considered an employee for employment law purposes.

 Is a director self employed?

-In other words, company directors cannot invoice their companies for any services provided in the course of their role as director.
+In other words, company directors cannot invoice their companies for any services provided in the course of their role as directors.
 Instead, this has to be paid as a salary.
-However, an individual who is a company director for one business may well be self employed in another business, so they do have the option to wear different hats.
+However, an individual who is a company director for one business may well be self-employed in another business, so they do have the option to wear different hats.